 My Break-Through Moment About Why I Designed the Pull-String Bow

 So it dawned on me!
 I could crochet my own bows and pull-string bows.
 I already designed a single color bow, as well as a multi-color bow.
 All that was missing was an amazing and magical pull-string bow.

 But I wanted the pull-string bow to look like a ribbon pull-string bow that makes you feel really special when you pull that string and create an amazing looking bow.
 That feeling when you see your children pull that string and create a bow and say “Wow!” just makes the moment extra special.

 When you think of a bow, what color do you think of right away?
 Red, right?
 That is exactly the answer I got from my husband when I started designing the Pull-String Bow pattern.
-And I worked on my first try.
-I was so worried I created this long crochet ribbon and in the end, it would not work.
+And it worked on my first try!
+I was so worried that after I created this long crochet ribbon it would not work.

 When I finally finished it and pulled that string to see whether it created a bow, I was in awe, when I saw that bow right in front of me.
 It looks so beautiful.
-And it is reusable and you can make yourself one, too.
+And it is reusable!
+You can make yourself one, too.